akinahomwabella/Deep_Fake_Detection/README.md

 An example notebook is provided in the notebooks folder to guide you through loading the model, preprocessing frames, and running the detection system on sample videos.

  Dataset
-This project uses the Deepfake Detection Challenge (DFDC) dataset, which includes a comprehensive set of real and manipulated videos for training and testing.
+This project uses the Deepfake Detection Challenge (DFDC) dataset,Face Forensics,Celeb-DF-v2 which includes a comprehensive set of real and manipulated videos for training and testing.
 To use this dataset:

 Visit the DFDC dataset page on Kaggle to download the files.
 Follow the instructions in the notebooks/data_preprocessing.ipynb notebook to preprocess the dataset.